-In March 522, a Magian named Gaumâta seized power in the Achaemenid empire, claiming to be the brother of the legitimate king Cambyses, Smerdis.
+In March 522, a Magian named Gaumâta seized power in the Achaemenid Empire, claiming to be the brother of the legitimate king Cambyses, Smerdis.
 Gaumâta could do this, because Smerdis had been killed secretly.
 Immediately, Cambyses advanced to the usurper, but he died before he reached Persia; the false Smerdis was able to rule for several months.
+This is known from two sources, the Behistun inscription and the Histories by the Greek researcher Herodotus.

-According to the Greek researcher Herodotus, Otanes, the brother of the mother of Cambyses and the real Smerdis, was the first to become suspicious of the false Smerdis.
+According to Herodotus, Otanes, the brother of Cassandanenote[Herodotus, Histories 3.68, 3.88.] (wife of Cyrus, nother of Cambyses and the real Smerdis), was the first to become suspicious of the false Smerdis.note[Herodotus, Histories 3.68-69.]
 From his daughter Phaedymia, who was married to the king, he learned that Smerdis was in reality a Magian.
-On hearing this news, Otanes invited Aspathines and Gobryas to discuss the usurpation.
+On hearing this news, Otanes invited Aspathines and Gobryas to discuss the situation.note[Herodotus, Histories 3.70-71, 3.76.]
 Together, they decided to invite three other conspirators: Hydarnes, Intaphrenes and Megabyzus.
 They were still making plans, when Darius arrived and sided with them.
 He convinced the seven to strike immediately and not to wait, as Otanes had proposed.
 On 29 September 522 BCE, the seven killed the false Smerdis.

-That Otanes was involved in the killing of Gaumâta is confirmed by another source, the Behistun inscription.
-This inscription also tells us the name of Otanes' father, which was Thukhra.
-Herodotus is mistaken when he calls him Pharnaspes, but is is possible to rescue him by accepting the hypothesis that Thukra was a nickname ("redhead").
+That Otanes was involved in the killing of Gaumâta is confirmed by the Behistun inscription.
+This inscription also tells us that the name of Otanes' father, which was Thukhra.
+Herodotus is mistaken when he calls him Pharnaspes,note[Herodotus, Histories 3.68.] but is is possible to save him by accepting the hypothesis that Thukra was a nickname ("redhead").

-When it was decided that Persia was to be a monarchy and Darius was to be its king, Otanes choose to stay aloof of it and receive special rights:
+When it was decided that Persia was to be a monarchy and Darius was to be its king, Otanes opted out of it and received special rights:

 To this day, the family of Otanes continues to be the only free family in Persia, and submits to the king only so far as the members of it may choose.
 They are bound, however, to observe the law like anyone else.note[Herodotus, Histories 3.83.]